spiroid/pelican-hpstr/README.md

 # HPSTR Pelican Theme

-This is a port of the [HPSTR Theme](https://github.com/mmistakes/hpstr-jekyll-theme) to [Pelican](https://github.com/getpelican/pelican) static site generator.
+This is a port of the [HPSTR Theme](https://github.com/mmistakes/hpstr-jekyll-theme) to the [Pelican](https://github.com/getpelican/pelican) static site generator.

-All credits for the Jekyll initial theme go to [Michael Rose](https://github.com/mmistakes)
+All credits for the initial Jekyll theme go to [Michael Rose](https://github.com/mmistakes)

 ## What HPSTR brings to the table: